badogan/trackandtrace-poc/README.md

-# Track and Trace PoC
+# Track and Trace PoC - Backend
 Track and Trace PoC provides list of uniqueIds who came close to another uniqueId after a certain date/time.
 It is an effort to answer the track-and-trace question posed by many organizations.
 It is a PoC (proof-of-concept) hence the technical implementation does not intend to and cannot provide any individually identifiable data.
+This repo is for backend only.

 ## FAQ
 Q: How does the code "identify" the uniqueIds who came close to a given uniqueId after a certain date/time?